Skip to Content

 Each tends to publish “how-to” articles or videos in the support section of their website.

-You do need to be careful to only delete the contents within cache folders and not the cache folders in their entirety.
+You do need to be careful only to delete the contents within cache folders and not the cache folders in their entirety.

 If you are uncomfortable editing files on a server, contact your web host.
 Most will handle server caching issues for you.